BhagiaSheri/Student-Management-UI/README.md

 The startup code was provided by MIU proessor Muhyidean for WAA Exam Preparation.

 ## For Running the student management Backend clone the below repository:

-Student management backend can be found on the below given repository:
 [https://github.com/muhyidean/SecondExam-Backend](https://github.com/muhyidean/SecondExam-Backend)

 ## For startup Frontend code clone the below repository: